see7e/programming-studies/Docs/software_architecture.md

 </details>

 ---
+- [i] #to_review : conectar, tags

 > [!QUOTE]
-> If you 're a software architect who was never programmed is kinda like a priest in a wedding, he performs the service but he can only imagine what comes next.
+> If you're a software architect who was never programmed is kinda like a priest in a wedding, he performs the service but he can only imagine what comes next.
 > -*Ron Kleinman*

 # Application Architecture
 In this high-level overview, we'll explore the architecture of a production-grade application.
 This will serve as a foundation for the rest of the course, allowing us to delve into each component in more detail later on.

 Within a production application architecture, various components work together to create a robust system.
 While we'll provide a brief introduction to these components here, we'll cover each one extensively in separate chapters throughout the course.